Wanghn95/Esca_Code/README.md

 The two sub-directorys conclude the BERT version and Transforer version code of ESCA.
 * The required environment of the code.
-* How to build dataset for model train correlation.
+* How to build dataset for model train.
 * How to Train the model & hybrid model(extractor and abstractor).
-* How to build dataset for model test correlation.
+* How to build dataset for model test.
 * How to Test the model.
 * The hyper-parameters you need to pay attention to.